Skip to main content

 All products, programs, and services that you provide to your employees should be iterative and mentorship programs are no exception to this rule.

-Your approach here is going to be very dependent on the design of your program and what goals you set out to conquer.
+The design of your program and what goals you set out to achieve will influence your approach here.

 Your mentorship program needs to have a plan for ongoing maintenance, the collection of feedback, and the implementation of tweaks and enhancements to ensure it remains successful over time.

-Mentorship programs can be a huge differentiator in how you develop, retain, and engage your talent, but only if done in the right way.
+Mentorship programs can be a differentiator in how you develop, retain, and engage your talent—but only if done in the right way.

-Whether you’re building a brand new program or trying to stand up an existing one, you can leverage the best practices detailed in this article to ensure you provide your employees with an amazing mentoring program experience.
+Whether you’re building a brand new program or trying to upgrade an existing one, you can leverage the best practices detailed in this article to ensure you provide your employees with an amazing mentoring program experience.

 Alex is a HR Director for a Fortune 4 organization with a passion for developing the leaders of tomorrow.
 He has a Masters of Science in Human Resources and Labor Relations and has extensive experience in HR, Leadership Development, Talent Management, Learning and Development, and more.
 When not focused on helping people realize their career aspirations, he enjoys playing guitar, reading sci-fi fantasy novels, relaxing with his wife, and playing with their two young children.